 In March 1856, a heavy German and Irish turnout defeated the nativists, causing the $50 liquor license to be restored.
 More important was the renewed attention to city elections on the part of political party leaders, ending the era of municipal non-partisanship.
 Later that year, the prohibition law was voted down and open Sunday taps were the law in Chicago for another 65 years.

 The era of Daguerreian and Early American Photography on Paper was between the 1860s and 1893.

 Chicago Police Officers were without uniforms in the beginning - their only distinguishing mark was a leather badge attached to their hat bands.
-In 1855, the first uniform was adopted: a blue frock coat (nicknamed “copper”), blue navy cap with gold band, and a plain brass star.
-Officers carried heavy canes by day, batons by night, and used metal, “creakers” to call for help.
-Then there were the heavy coat jackets which stayed buttoned up to the top all year ’round.
+1855 the first uniform was adopted: a blue frock coat (nicknamed "copper"), blue navy cap with gold band, and a plain brass star.
+Officers carried heavy canes daily, batons by night and used metal "creakers" to call for help.
+Then there were the heavy coat jackets that stayed buttoned up to the top all year.
 A story has it that one hot summer day, a compassionate captain ordered his men to doff their coats.
 No one moved.
 He repeated the order.
 The men obeyed and were immediately sent home.
 Not one was wearing a regulation shirt.
 Most wore just an undershirt; some, no shirt at all.